bnhoang2k/CSCI564/Midterm/Cache.md

 Why would we have different caches for instructions and data?
 The main reason is that instructions and data have different access patterns.

 - Instrunction caches have a lot of spatial locality.
 Instructions are executed sequentially, so the next instruction is likely to be nearby.
-  Additionally, instruction caches are also more predictable to the extent that branches are predicatable.
+  Additionally, instruction caches are also more predictable to the extent that branches are predictable.
   Data cache caccesses are typically less predictable.

 ## Lecture 5: Advanced Cache